marcelkalveram/marcelkalveram.github.io/_posts/2018-05-04-speeding-up-the-build-of-a-surprise-dinner-app-with-expo.md

 comments: []
 ---

 React Native can be hard.
-But a lot of the heavy lifting can be done by <a href="https://expo.io/" target="_blank">Expo</a>.
+But a lot of the heavy lifting can be done by its open source companion toolchain <a href="https://expo.io/" target="_blank">Expo</a>.

 Recently, I helped Valencian startup <a href="https://uncovercity.com/" target="_blank">uncovercity</a> build a mobile app to accompany their surprise dinner experience.